vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 </div>

 In functions, parameters can be any regular type.
 By regular type, we mean generic types, data structures, and adequately user-defined types.
-Let us see basic data types, while others will be explained throughout the semester.
+Let's look at basic data types; others will be explained throughout the semester.

 ## Basic data types in Python